Barrington D. Parker: Federal judicial service

 On September 15, 1969, Parker was nominated by President Richard Nixon to a seat on the United States District Court for the District of Columbia vacated by Judge Joseph Charles McGarraghy.
 Parker was confirmed by the United States Senate on December 18, 1969, and received his commission on December 19, 1969.
 Parker assumed senior status on December 19, 1985, and served in that capacity until his death.
-He died on June 2, 1993 at Holy Cross Hospital in Silver Spring, Maryland.
+He died on June 2, 1993, at Holy Cross Hospital in Silver Spring, Maryland.

 Notable cases

-Parker's most high profile case was the criminal trial of John Hinckley Jr.
+Parker's most high-profile case was the criminal trial of John Hinckley Jr.

 Parker also ordered the closure of the High Security Unit in Lexington, Kentucky, a women's prison wing used to house certain prisoners in isolation based on their political beliefs or affiliations.
 Parker said in his ruling that: '"The treatment of the plaintiffs has skirted elemental standards of human decency.
 The exaggerated security, small group isolation and staff harassment serve to constantly undermine the inmates' morale".
 He ordered the Bureau of Prisons to rewrite its regulations and transfer the handful of prisoners held there into the general prison population.

 Personal life

-Parker's son, Barrington Daniels Parker Jr., is a senior judge of the United States Court of Appeals for the Second Circuit.
+Parker's son, Barrington D. Parker Jr., is a senior judge of the United States Court of Appeals for the Second Circuit.